The Goss Moor trail

-Just a stones throw from Roche, St Dennis and Nanpean is the fantastic Goss Moor Trail.
-Covering seven miles, this circular trail takes you around the expanse of Goss Moor.
+Just a stones throw from Roche, St Dennis and Nanpean is the fantastic Goss Moor trail.
+Covering seven miles, this circular trail takes you around the rugged expanse of Goss Moor.

 The majority of the route is off-road and relatively flat, making it a great route for families with children to enjoy.